 Beyond simple possession, selling a controlled substance like meth is a state-level crime as well as a federal offense.
 When an individual is found in possession of particularly large quantities of meth, they may face charges of manufacturing as well.
 Even possessing over-the-counter drugs or chemicals used to produce meth, sometimes known as precursor chemicals or ingredients, can result in manufacturing charges.
 These include ephedrine, methylamine, penyl-2-propane, hydriodic acid, and hydrogen gas.

-Manufacturing or distributing exceptionally hazardous drugs like methamphetamines is a Class II felony, which can result in up to 50 years imprisonment.
+The penalty for manufacturing or distributing exceptionally hazardous drugs like methamphetamines depends on the amount of methamphetamine.
 Evidence of manufacturing meth is very serious because it signals to law enforcement that there was an intent to distribute to others.

 What Are the Penalties for Methamphetamine Charges in Omaha?

 Nebraska Revised Statute 28-416 outlines the charges and penalties for possession of a controlled substance in the state.
-The statute says that it’s unlawful for any person to knowingly or intentionally manufacture, distribute, or possess meth with the intention of manufacturing, distributing, delivering or dispensing it to others.
+The prohibits any person to knowingly or intentionally manufacture, distribute, or possess meth with the intention of manufacturing, distributing, delivering or dispensing it to others.

 The severity of the charges and penalties in drug-related cases hinges on several factors, including: